Central Pivot Range (CPR) Trading Strategy

 Sideways in Central Pivotal Range Trading Strategy

-- We cannot identify a proper trend in this stock; thus, we can consider the stock is in a sideways trend.
+- We cannot identify a proper trend in this stock; thus, we can consider the stock to be in a sideways trend.

 - If you are a beginner, you should avoid trading in sideways stocks as there is a high probability of stop-loss hunting in these stocks.